 4. How many mock tests should I take?

 Preparation for the GMAT is qualitative and can thus never be quantified.
-Every test taker and his requirements are different and hence there cannot be any definitive answer to this question.
+Every test taker and their requirements are different and hence there cannot be any definitive answer to this question.
 However, one can determine when to stop taking mock tests and write the actual GMAT.
-If you hit your target score three times consistently while taking the mock tests, it is an indication that you can stop taking mocks and register for the actual GMAT.
+If you hit your target score three times consistently while taking the mock tests, it is an indication that you can stop taking mocks and attempt the actual GMAT.
+Once again it is necessary to keep in mind that mock tests will only provide you with an estimate of the final score which you may end up with.

 5. How frequently should I take the mock tests?